lslumass/HyresBuilder/README.md

 ## Basic usage:
 This package builds HyRes peptide structure from sequence.
 Please see the examples for details.
+To obtain psf file and further run simulation on OpenMM, please follow these [instructions](https://github.com/wayuer19/HyRes_GPU).
 >[!NOTE]
 >After obtaining the pdb files, the initial structures need to be relaxed to get more reasonable state.